 Cost of Ownership

 The F-PACE possesses a set of economy and emissions figures that many a smaller, slower vehicle would be proud of.
-The greenest vehicle in the range is the 2.0-litre rear wheel drive diesel which is capable of 57.7mpg on the combined cycle with just 129g of CO2 emitted per kilometre.
-Should you opt for AWD, economy drops by just 3.4mpg with CO2 up by a lowly 5g/km.
+The greenest vehicle in the range is the 163PS 2.0-litre rear wheel drive diesel 'E-Performance' variant which is capable of 59.2mpg on the combined cycle with just 126g of CO2 emitted per kilometre.
+With the 180PS version of this unit, the figures drop only marginally to 57.6mpg and 129g/km.
+Should you opt for AWD on a 2.0d 180PS derivative, economy drops by just 3.4mpg with CO2 up by a lowly 5g/km.
 Add an automatic to that and economy drops by a single mpg.
 However, CO2 increases by another 5g/km.
-If you plan on getting one of the V6s, the diesel manages 47.1mpg and 159g/km, with the petrol only returning 31.7mpg and 209g/km.
-The former may be pretty appealing but we can't see the latter finding many homes in the UK.
+If you plan on getting one of the V6s, the diesel manages 47.1mpg and 159g/km.
+As for petrol power, the 2.0-litre four cylinder 250PS AWD model manages38.2mpg and 170g/km, while the V6 supercharged variant returns 31.7mpg and 209g/km.
 A three year unlimited mileage warranty is standard with the F-PACE, although this can be extended with a number a couple of different plans that include a cover for an MOT test failure up to £750, as well as the normal cover for most electrical and mechanical systems.
 Service intervals are every two years/21,000 miles.